 If you want to terminate your PCP or HP, plan it in advance.
 Keep paying your monthly bills until you can exercise your termination rights.
 The rules are very different if you are terminating the agreement from a position of strength, rather than the finance company cancelling the contract and claiming costs because you have missed payments.

 If your financial position is looking wobbly, it is better to be decisive and act early.
 If your situation collapses and you are no longer able to pay your bills, you may well end up unable to terminate your car finance agreement either.
+You may have to go down the path of Voluntary Surrender, which is very different to Voluntary Termination and nowhere near as beneficial.

 Leases do not have voluntary termination rights